Languages of Syria: Arabic

 Modern Standard Arabic (MSA) is the language of education and most writing, but it is not usually spoken.
 Instead, various dialects of Levantine Arabic, which are not mutually intelligible with MSA, are spoken by most Syrians, with Damascus Arabic being the prestigious dialect in the media.
 Dialects of the cities of Damascus, Homs, Hama and Tartous are more similar to each other than to that of the northern region of Aleppo.
 Allied dialects are spoken in the coastal mountains.
 Levantine Arabic has the ISO 639-3 language code apc.
 Levantine has no standardized spelling, and is written in two main ways: using Arabic script from right to left and, less commonly, using Arabizi from left to right.

 Lebanese is similar especially to the southern Syrian dialects, though it has more influence from Palestinian Arabic.

-Due to Syria's long history of multiculturalism and foreign imperialism, Syrian Arabic exhibits a vocabulary stratum that includes word borrowings from Turkish, Kurdish, Armenian, Syriac, English, French and Persian.
+Due to Syria's long history of multiculturalism and foreign imperialism, Syrian Arabic exhibits a vocabulary stratum that includes word borrowings from Turkish, Kurdish, Armenian, Syriac, English, French, Hebrew and Persian.

 Other forms of Arabic natively spoken in Syria include: